kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 - For owner references strategy:
   - Workload should not scale up when CPU/Memory usage comes from pods not owned by the target
   - HPA ignores metrics from pods with matching labels but no owner reference to the target
+- For label selector strategy:
+  - Workload scales up when CPU/Memory usage comes from any pods matching labels (current behavior)
+  - HPA considers metrics from all pods with matching labels regardless of ownership
+  - Verify backward compatibility when SelectionStrategy is not set

 ### Graduation Criteria